d-tomerini/aiida-post/README.md

 ``

 In the future we will extend the functionality to have it run directly through a ``verdi`` command.

+## Installation

+The app can be downloaded from the gitlab directory.

 ## Acknowledgements

 This work is supported by the [INTERSECT project](http://intersect-project.eu/),